Try a Free Live AI Golf Lesson TRY FREE

 Fundamentals of The Golf Swing | Based on Facts Not Assumptions

-The objective of the Rotary Swing is to define a common set of fundamentals for the golf swing, just like we have in all other sports.
-The first step is to understand what a fundamental actually is; from there we can move on to determine the fundamentals of the golf swing.
+The central objective of the Rotary Swing is to establish a universally accepted set of fundamentals for the golf swing, just as we have in every other athletic discipline.
+The first step in that process is to understand what a fundamental actually means; from that foundation, we can systematically determine the true fundamentals of the golf swing.

-Everything you've learned in life has been based on a set of fundamentals agreed upon by the members of whichever industry governs the subject in question.
+Everything you have ever learned in life has been built upon a set of fundamentals agreed upon by the governing body or experts within that particular field.

-When you learn how to play tennis, there are accepted grips or fundamentals of the tennis grip.
-There are fundamentals that govern how you serve, how you hit a forehand, a backhand, and so on.
+When you learn to play tennis, there are universally accepted grips — fundamentals of how to hold the racquet.
+There are fundamentals governing how you serve, how you execute a forehand, a backhand, and every other stroke.

-That's exactly what we're here to discuss.
-The first thing we have to do is define a set of fundamentals.
+That is exactly what we are here to address.
+The first thing we must do is define a clear, objective set of fundamentals.

 What's a Fundamental and What's Not?

 What are the fundamentals of the golf swing?
-In Rotary Swing clinics, we ask participants to share what they believe are fundamentals.
-A lot of people suggest the golf grip ("You have to grip the golf club, so the grip is a fundamental"), stance width, swing plane, balance, and weight distribution.
+During Rotary Swing clinics, we ask participants to share what they believe qualifies as a fundamental.
+Common suggestions include the golf grip ("You have to grip the golf club, so the grip must be a fundamental"), stance width, swing plane, balance, and weight distribution.

-Let's look at some of those proposed fundamentals.
-Take the golf grip; there are many different acceptable ways to grip the golf club - interlock, ten finger, and so on.
-If more than one method is correct, then the golf grip itself is not a fundamental.
+Let us examine some of those proposed fundamentals more closely.
+Consider the golf grip — there are multiple perfectly acceptable ways to grip the golf club, including interlock, overlap, ten-finger, and others.
+If more than one method is considered correct, then the golf grip itself cannot be classified as a fundamental.

 What about stance width in golf?
-Many participants in the clinics consider stance width to be a fundamental, but when we ask them what the correct width is, we get five different answers.
+Many clinic participants consider stance width to be a fundamental, but when we ask them to specify the correct width, we receive five completely different answers.

-To identify the true fundamentals, we have to go back to the beginning and look at the golf swing from the ground up.
-But first, we need to get to the bottom of the concept itself.
-We're going to start at the very beginning and look up the word fundamental in the dictionary.
+To identify the true fundamentals, we need to return to the very beginning and analyze the golf swing from the ground up.
+But first, we must thoroughly understand the concept itself.
+We are going to start at the very beginning and examine the dictionary definition of the word fundamental.

 Defining the Word

-Let's see how Webster's Dictionary defines fundamental.
+Let us see how Webster's Dictionary defines fundamental.
 According to Webster's, a fundamental is an original source.
-It's central.
-It's a basis determining a central structure or function.
-It's primary of, or relating to the foundation or base.
+It is central.
+It is a basis determining a central structure or function.
+It is primary of, or relating to the foundation or base.
 It is serving as an essential component, a cardinal rule.

 • Primary